cjreeder/Go-Deep-Dive/interfaces.md

   - ☢️ In my opinion, Tour of Go does a poor job describing what an interface is and when and how to use them.

 **The Interface Type - A Better Definition**
+Interface
-***An Interface provides a way to specify the behavior of an object.
-We use interfaces to create common abstractions that multiple objects can implement. -100 Go Mistakes***
+: An Interface provides a way to specify the behavior of an object.
+We use interfaces to create common abstractions that multiple objects can implement. -100 Go Mistakes
   - Interfaces are ...
     - like a contract or a set of expectations applied to a type -
     ```
     "If your type can do these things, then you can be used whereever this interface is expected"
+    It doesn't care how your type does those things, just as long as it satisfies the methods on the interface.
     ```
-    - It doesn't care how your type does those things, just as long as it satisfies the methods on the interface.
     - helpful in building reusable code across your application
     - Implicit - (No declaration statements like X implements y) - as long as it satisfies the methods, it is considered a type from that interface
     -